sean0x42/kdf/spec/specification/dictionary.md

 # Dictionary

-This page discusses the document level dictionary, and why it's valuable for document authors.

-## Background

 There are many circumstances in which an author may wish to add their own words to the spell check dictionary.
 Consider each of the following edge cases for
 example: